ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

      * [Experiment➞title](Experiment_title.md) - The title for this Sequencing Experiment (e.g., GHGAE_PBMC_RNAseq).
      * [Publication➞title](Publication_title.md) - The title for this Publication.
      * [Study➞title](Study_title.md) - A comprehensive title for this Study.
  * [type](type.md) - The type of an entity.
-Note: Not to be confused with rdf:type
+Note: Not to be confused with rdf:type.
      * [AnalysisMethod➞type](AnalysisMethod_type.md)
      * [Analysis➞type](Analysis_type.md) - The type of this Analysis.
+     * [ExperimentMethod➞type](ExperimentMethod_type.md) - The type associated with this Experiment Method.
      * [Experiment➞type](Experiment_type.md) - The type of this Sequencing Experiment.
-     * [ExperimentalMethod➞type](ExperimentalMethod_type.md) - The type associated with this Experimental Method.
      * [Sample➞type](Sample_type.md) - The type of the Sample.
  * [types](types.md) - The types of an entity.
-Note: Not to be confused with rdf:type
+Note: Not to be confused with rdf:type.
      * [Dataset➞types](Dataset_types.md) - The type of this Dataset.
      * [Study➞types](Study_types.md) - One or more types of this Study (e.g., Cancer Genomics, Epigenetics, Exome Sequencing).
  * [value](value.md) - The value for an attribute (e.g., a numerical value without the units).